School Council @apollo

 All government schools in Victoria have a School Council.
 They are legally formed bodies that are given powers to set the key directions of a school within centrally provided guidelines.
 In doing this, a School Council is able to directly influence the quality of education that the school provides for its students.
 Nominations for parents wanting to become involved in School Council are called for in March each year.

-The pages that follow outline the various opportunities for involvement in the committees of School Council.
+There are various opportunities for involvement in the committees of School Council.
 These committees are open to all parents, not just those from the School Council.
 Teachers are also represented on our committees, however the participation of parents in the range of committees strengthens our entire school community and ensures that Apollo Parkways remains a vibrant progressive school.

 Planning & Development/marketing